syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

     ![](Add-on_images/Link-Install-Setup_img9.png)

 8. Click Finish to exit the Setup Wizard.
-Essential Studio Assemblies will be installed.
+Essential Studio - Binaries setup will be installed.

-## Digitally Signed Assemblies Setup
+## Digitally Signed Binaries Setup

-Syncfusion provides Digitally Signed Assemblies Setup.
+Syncfusion provides Digitally Signed Binaries Setup.
 It signs the Syncfusion assemblies with a .pfx file.
+For information, see [Digitally Signed Binaries ](http://www.syncfusion.com/support/kb/7671).

-The following steps illustrate how to install Digitally Signed Assemblies Setup.
+The following steps illustrate how to install Digitally Signed Binaries Setup.

-1. Double-click the Syncfusion Digitally Signed Setup file.
+1. Double-click the Syncfusion Digitally Signed Binaries Setup file.
 The Setup Wizard opens and extracts the package automatically.

     ![](Add-on_images/Digitally-Signed-Assemblies-Setup_img1.png)